Group 16 Rugby League

 Group 16 is a rugby league competition on the south coast of New South Wales, run under the auspices of the Country Rugby League.
-Group 16 covers the area from Batemans Bay down to Eden.
+The Group 16 district covers the area from Batemans Bay down the Sapphire Coast to Eden, and inland across the Southern Tablelands to the Snowy Mountains towns of Cooma and Jindabyne.

 Due to the COVID-19 pandemic in Australia the commencement of Group 16 2020 season was postponed and subsequently cancelled.

+The competition is held across four grades, First Grade, Reserve Grade, Ladies League Tag and Under 18s.

+The competition also has a junior league with clubs aligned with their respective teams of the senior competition.

 Teams

+Former clubs

 Former clubs that once played in the area include: